Guidance

 Collaborative

 We work and learn together to help and support each other across the organisation and build capability.
-We build strong working relationships with partners in order to deliver results, including formal collaborations on knowledge sharing as a risk mitigation strategy.
+We build strong working relationships with partners to deliver results, including formal collaborations on knowledge sharing as a risk mitigation strategy.

 Honest